Afternoon Delight (film): Plot

-Rachel is a mother living in an unhappy life, frustrated by the roles of being a stay-at-home mom and not having had sex with her husband Jeff for months.
-She visits her therapist, Lenore, but is unable to find any help in her advice.
+Rachel is a stay-at-home mom frustrated at not having had sex with her husband Jeff for months.
+She visits her therapist, Lenore, but finds no help in her advice.

-Looking to spice up their relationship, Rachel and Jeff go to a strip club, where Rachel sees McKenna.
-Jeff buys her a private lap dance from McKenna; Rachel finds out that McKenna is only 19.
+Looking to spice up their relationship, Rachel and Jeff visit a strip club, where they meet McKenna.
+Jeff buys Rachel a private lap dance during which she learns that McKenna is only 19.
 Rachel and Jeff continue not having sex.
-The film doesn't reveal why.
+The film does not reveal why.

-Rachel drives to the neighborhood of the strip club, hoping to see McKenna.
-At an espresso hut, she sees McKenna and they start talking.
-She introduces herself and they become friends, having coffee together regularly.
-One day, Rachel finds McKenna thrown out of her residence, and now homeless, so she invites her to stay at her large house.
-While Jeff is less than happy, Rachel does not feel that she can kick her out, as she feels she can help McKenna get out of being a stripper.
-She finds out that McKenna is a prostitute, who has clients she sees regularly.
+Rachel drives around the neighborhood of the strip club, hoping to see McKenna.
+She spots her at an espresso hut where she introduces herself.
+They begin talking and having coffee together regularly, they soon become friends.
+One day Rachel comes across McKenna having been thrown out of her residence, so she invites her to stay at their large house.
+While Jeff is less than happy, Rachel learns McKenna is a prostitute who has regular clients, and decides to help McKenna escape from that lifestyle.

-Rachel starts teaching McKenna to nanny her young son Logan.
+Rachel starts teaching McKenna how to nanny her young son Logan.
 When Rachel is frustrated at a school event, she asks McKenna if she can go with her to see her client, Jack.
-When there, she watches the two of them have sex, and is horrified by what she sees.
+While there, she watches the two of them have sex, and is horrified by what she sees.

 When asked by a friend if McKenna can babysit, Rachel changes her mind and says she doesn't want her to.
 McKenna is upset by this, as she went through a lot of effort buying things for the girls' party.
 While the women are out, and all the men are at Jeff and Rachel's house, McKenna comes in and starts acting provocatively.
 She ends up sleeping with one of Jeff's friends, but his wife and Rachel walk in on them.
 McKenna is thrown out of their house.

 Rachel tells Jeff that she wants out of this life, and out of her head, which he takes to mean he should leave.
 At a visit to Lenore, Rachel comforts Lenore when she starts crying and telling her how her partner had left, saying "I don't want to start all over again."
 That night, Rachel goes to Jeff (he is staying in the garage of one of his friends) and they reconcile, being happier than ever.

 One day while driving, Rachel sees McKenna on the street, and starts to stop but changes her mind.
 She tells her friend that she had nothing to say to her.

 Rachel and Jeff are happy together again.
 The film ends with Rachel and Jeff having passionate sex while Rachel moans with orgasm.